pemontto/VulnWhisperer-wiki/Home.md

 # FAQ
+* **[FAIL] Could not login to Nessus/Qualys?**

+If your password includes special characters, it might be possible that you need to escape that character within the password itself so that the scanner processes it and connects properly.
+Only do this if you are getting this issue, as each scanner has its own way of dealing with the connection and has its own dependencies.
 * **Is there a VulnWhisperer Dockerfile?**

 The official VulnWhisperer Dockerfile is maintained at [HASecuritySolutions/docker_vulnwhisperer](https://github.com/HASecuritySolutions/docker_vulnwhisperer).
 This one though at the moment is outdated and the currently supported is still at [qmontal/docker_vulnwhisperer](https://github.com/qmontal/docker_vulnwhisperer)'s fork, to be merged.